abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 I think Herb pretty much nailed it in this talk.

-I also do like his ["left-to-right auto style"](https://youtu.be/xnqTKD8uD64?t=2458).
-We've applied it in our code!
+I also do like his ["left-to-right auto style"](https://youtu.be/xnqTKD8uD64?t=2458) a lot.
+We've applied it in the source code of our [UML Editor](https://cadifra.com/)!

-Compare this original snippet from our `ScreenCanvas module`
+Compare this original snippet from our `ScreenCanvas` [module](https://abuehl.github.io/2025/03/24/converting-to-modules.html):

     DCfromWindow dc{ itsWindow };
     GdiObjectOwner<HBITMAP> bm{ ::CreateCompatibleBitmap(dc, size.cx, size.cy) };